25 Unbeatable Things to Do in Saint Martin and St. Maarten

 A golf course backs up against the beach, protecting it from overdevelopment.

-Even though there are a couple of restaurants, and you can rent beach chairs and umbrellas, it’s never very crowded.
-Bring your snorkel gear because the water is clear, and there’s a reef nearby.
+And while there are a couple of casual restaurants and beach-chair rentals, it never feels overrun.
+Bring your snorkel gear – the water is crystal clear and there’s a small reef nearby.

 Best beach club in St. Maarten (Mullet Bay)

-We took a taxi to the new Kalatua Beach Restaurant on Mullet Beach.
-At the far end of the beach, it’s the cat’s meow!
+Say hello to the Kalatua Beach Restaurant!
+At the far end of Mullet Beach, it’s the cat’s meow.

-This high-end beach club restaurant is the perfect place for a chic beach day.
+We spent a day at this high-end beach club restaurant – and trust us when we say it’s the perfect place for a chic beach day.

 The lounge chairs are spaced far enough apart on the white sand beach to give everyone a little privacy.